 Electrical Enclosures containing busbars, of the type manufactured by Rolla, are normally assigned a fault rating or short circuit rating.
 This is a brief and simple introduction to the concepts involved.

-All our products are designed, tested and manufactured in accordance with the international standard BS EN 61439-2:2011 (and general rules BS EN 61439-1:2011).
-These standards define a short circuit current as "over current resulting from a short circuit due to a fault or an incorrect connection in an electric circuit".
+All our products are designed, tested and manufactured in accordance with the international standard BS EN IEC 61439-2:2021 (and general rules BS EN IEC 61439-1:2021).
+This standard defines a short circuit current as "overcurrent resulting from a short circuit due to a fault or an incorrect connection in an electric circuit" (Clause 3.8.6).
 In the case of a typical switchboard or motor control centre, the resulting short circuit current can be very large therefore the busbar system and supporting structure must be strong enough to withstand the effects without itself failing.

 Typical HV/LV transformer as part of a package substation:-

 Most of our products are connected to a 3 phase grid system, fed via a step-down transformer.
-In the UK this will often be the 11kV local network (11,000V), down to 400V nominal.
+In the UK this will often be from the 11kV local network (11,000V), down to 400V nominal (traditionally 415V in the UK).
 The size of the transformer will be determined by the required load, which will in turn determine the prospective fault magnitude.
 The table below shows some typical transformer sizes, associated loads and prospective 3 phase (symmetrical) fault levels.
 (Approximate values only).

 |Transformer size (kVA)